 Former Wolfpack keeper Kim Kern will begin her first season as an assistant coach in 2013

-Mike Barroqueiro, head coach at Iona College for the last two years, has been named Associate Head Coach of the NC State women's soccer team, Wolfpack head coach Tim Santoro announced on Dec.
+Mike Barroqueiro, the former head coach at Iona College for two years, was been named Associate Head Coach of the NC State women's soccer team, Wolfpack head coach Tim Santoro announced on Dec.
 7, 2012.

 "I could not be more excited to join the Wolfpack," said Barroqueiro.
 "Between its prestigious academic reputation and commitment to athletic success, NC State is certainly the ideal location for the most serious student-athletes and coaches.